zaphosting/docs/docs/dedicated-linux-ssl.md

 ---
 id: dedicated-linux-ssl
 title: "Dedicated Server: Create SSL certificate (Let's Encrypt) for Linux server"
-description: "Information on how to create an SSL certificate with Let's Encrypt for your Linux Dedicated Server from ZAP-Hosting"
+description: "Discover how to secure your website with free SSL certificates using Certbot and Let's Encrypt for safe data transmission → Learn more now"
 sidebar_label: Install SSL Certificate (Let's Encrypt)
 services:
   - dedicated